Prakzter/DS-Projects/project_1/README.md

 <br>

 ## Recommendation:
 The state of Virginia currently neither has a requirement for either test nor does it fund students to take up any of the tests.
-Given that there is a strong inclination towards SAT in the state as well as a higher graduand rate of high school students, I would recommend College Board approach a partnership with the state of Virgina to promote the SATs through the following actions:
+Given that there is a strong inclination towards SAT in the state as well as a higher graduand rate of high school students, I would recommend College Board approach a partnership with the <b>state of Virgina</b> to promote the SATs through the following actions:

 1) Comparing the [costs of each test](https://www.vox.com/the-goods/2019/3/28/18282453/sat-act-college-admission-testing-cost-price), the SAT is fiscally more sound for the state of Virginia to sponsor all high school students.